Engee documentation

 Details

-The minimum value of the volumetric efficiency.
+The minimum value of volumetric efficiency.
 If the input signal is below this value, the volumetric efficiency is set to the minimum volumetric efficiency value.

 Dependencies